philipdelff/NMdata/README.md

 # NMdata
+### A fast R package for efficient data preparation, consistency-checking and post-processing in PK/PD modeling
 NMdata provides data creation and data handling tools for pharmacometrics (PK/PD modeling).
 The tools are created around the use of Nonmem for estimation or simulation.
 Data set creation tools may be